-5: FOUR TYPES OF POWER Duration 60 minutes Aims To guide participants in understanding the four types of power of the 4Ps of power concept Resources/preparation Four blank flipchart papers taped to the wall, each in a different part of the room Handouts Handout 5a: Drawings of four types of power Handout 5b: The 4Ps of power concept
+EXERCISE 5 FOUR TYPES OF POWER

+Duration 60 minutes Aims To guide participants in understanding the four types of power of the 4Ps of power concept Resources/preparation Four blank flipchart papers taped to the wall, each in a different part of the room Handouts Handout 5a: Drawings of four types of power Handout 5b: The 4Ps of power concept

 - Explain to participants that this exercise will explore the concept of power. - Ask participants to close their eyes for a minute and to imagine power. (pause) Ask them what power looks like to them? (pause) Ask them what images come into their mind? (pause).
-Then ask them to open their eyes. - Ask them to describe what they had imagined when they closed their eyes?
+Then ask them to open their eyes. - Ask them to sit together with their neighbours in groups of 3 to 4 and discuss what they had imagined when they closed their eyes?
+After 10 minutes ask them to report back in plenary.
 They can also act out their images if they want.
 You have 15 minutes time for this part of the exercise. - After several participants have described or acted out their images of power, take out Handout 5a with the four drawings. - Ask the group to pass the handouts with the drawings around until all participants have seen all four drawings.
 Then tape one drawing to each of the flipcharts on the wall. - Address one drawing at a time.
-Ask participants the following two questions for each drawing: Did you imagine anything like this when you were thinking about power?
-How would you describe this type of power? - You have 30 minutes for this part of the exercise.
-After both questions have been discussed, share Handout 5b with the 4Ps of power concept (power within, power over, power with and power to). - Facilitate a discussion with the group bringing out the key messages below.
+Ask participants the following two questions for each drawing: - Did you imagine anything like this when you were thinking about power? - How would you describe this type of power? - You have 30 minutes for this part of the exercise.
+After both questions have been discussed, share with them Handout 5b with the 4Ps of power concept (power within, power over, power with and power to). - Facilitate a discussion with the group bringing out the key messages below.
 You have 15 minutes for this last part of the exercise.

 - There are different types of power. - Power can be used positively and negatively. - Power is not in limited supply.
 One person having power does not mean she/he must take power away from another person.
-Everyone can have power. - We all have power within us, even if at times we don't realise it. - Using our power over someone else is an abuse of that person's rights. - We can join our power with others to give support. - We all have power to do something, to act.
+Everyone can have power. - We all have power within us, even if at times we don't realise it. - Using our power over someone else is abuse of that person's rights. - We can join our power with others to give support. - We all have power to do something, to act.